 What advice would you give to someone looking to develop these skills?

 I think the best advice I could give here would be to never be afraid to get involved - volunteer for projects, ask questions, put forward ideas.
-The more you can communicate, the better understand of you get of what works, what doesn't.
-Plus you get a much broader view of the company you are in and higher profile, so hopefully further opportunities to learn more will arise.
+The more you can communicate, the better understanding you get of what works, what doesn't.
+Plus you get a much broader view of the company you are in and higher profile, so hopefully, further opportunities to learn more will arise.

 What are the biggest challenges you've faced during your development?

 I think the biggest challenge has been find the right roles.
-I have taken a couple of roles based on a short interviews and didn't ask enough about the role or the department or the development opportunities.
-Then 6 months later it is clear that the roles isn't right for the long term.
+I have taken a couple of roles based on short interviews and didn't ask enough about the role or the department or the development opportunities.
+Then 6-months later it is clear that the roles isn't right for the long term.